IZODI/rkhouseCSPM/README.md

 - Note: Gym names in raids do not have to be completely filled in, just enough so MySQL can find a single gym.

+## This is for STOCK RM only, may or may not work for non stock forks of RM.

 ## Commands

     ^gym -- show gyms like name provided, also a way to know if they are in the db